How Teens Develop Identity: Adolescent Identity Formation Explained

 A person’s identity continues to evolve throughout life.
 This means that over time, you can grow into the person you truly want to be.
 One of the most important stages of this journey is adolescent identity formation, a process that typically begins during the teenage years.

-For some teens, discovering their identity happens naturally.
-For others, it can feel confusing, overwhelming, and emotionally painful.
+For many teens, discovering their identity can feel confusing, overwhelming, and emotionally painful.
 It’s no wonder this is often referred to as “growing pains.”
 Understanding this process can help teens and parents navigate it in healthier, more supportive ways.

 What Is Adolescent Identity Formation?